ckyy5770/PubSubCoordZmq/README.md

 If not, the subscriber will first, subscribe the topic at default receiver, then try to get the channel address for this topic, then create a receiver using this address. if it cannot get the channel address, it will create a waiter object which will then create a thread that periodically check if the server opened a channel for this topic.
 Once it detected the channel is opened, it will create a receiver for this topic.

-## Data Receiver
+### Data Receiver

 Data receiver is a object that receives messages of one topic, and it should connect to the specific channel in broker for that topic.

-(TBD) data receiver should also has a thread to receive notifications from the broker, if there is a channel plan change for this topic, it should reconnect itself to the new correct channel address.
+* (TBD) data receiver should also has a thread to receive notifications from the broker, if there is a channel plan change for this topic, it should reconnect itself to the new correct channel address.

-### Work flow
-When the data receiver starts, it will connect to given sender address and register itself on the zookeeper server by creating a node under /sometopic/sub, then it will register a local message buffer for it, and start a thread that keep receiving and storing messages to the buffer.
+* When the data receiver starts, it will connect to given sender address and register itself on the zookeeper server by creating a node under /sometopic/sub, then it will register a local message buffer for it, and start a thread that keep receiving and storing messages to the buffer.

 ## Default Receiver

 Every publisher born with a default receiver, which directly connects to the default message channel of the broker.
 It behaves exactly like a normal receiver except:

-1. default receiver may subscribe multiple topics
+* default receiver may subscribe multiple topics

-2. default receiver store received messages under the buffer named ""
+* default receiver store received messages under the buffer named ""

-3. default receiver cannot be stopped by calling unsubscribe(topic) from subscriber, it can be stopped by explicitly calling defaultreceiver.stop().
+* default receiver cannot be stopped by calling unsubscribe(topic) from subscriber, it can be stopped by explicitly calling defaultreceiver.stop().

 ## Discovery Service